michaelehab/Shipping-Company-Simulator/README.md

 each hour, the program waits for one second (not for user input) then resumes automatically.
 ### Silent Mode
-The program produces only an output file (See the “FileFormats” section).
+The program produces only an output file.
 It does not print any simulation steps on the console.
 It just printsthe following screen

 ![silent mode](https://user-images.githubusercontent.com/29122581/170032981-2b74415b-c808-4660-a68d-6124b986f76a.png)